bloodwarriorr/bloodwarriorr/README.md

 My name is Kenar, and I'm a highly motivated Practical Software Engineer.
-Currently, I'm a Backend Developer, Specializing in Asp.net, SQL Server, and Angular.js, I also have a broad in-depth skill set in languages such as JS(Node, React), Python, and MongoDB.
+Currently working as a Backend Developer, Specializing in Asp.net, SQL Server, and Angular.js, I also have a broad in-depth skill set in languages such as JS(Node, React), Python, and MongoDB.
-Team player who looks forward to working with other people and having a significant influence.
+Team player who looks forward to working with others and having a significant influence.
 Smart Creative and a great Self Learner.
 <br />

 <h3 align="left">Languages and Tools:</h3>